 Endodontics is the bread and butter of general dentistry.
-Relieving a patient in pain is the main aim of every dentist; when this effort fails, it can result in disappointments and fear of Root Canal Treatment (RCT).
-Failure requires analysis and reconstruction.
+Relieving a patient in pain is the main aim of every dentist; when this effort fails, it can result in disappointments and fear of Root Canal Treatment failure requires analysis and reconstruction.
 After all, all failures are not permanent, can be prevented and sometimes, corrected.
-Let us face our fears and analyse failures in endodontics in detail.
+Let us face our fears and analyse endodontic failure in detail.

 Etio-Pathogenesis of Endodontic Failure